janus-idp/backstage-plugins/plugins/openshift-image-registry/README.md

 # Openshift Image Registry plugin for Backstage

-This plugin will show you all images and its tags in internal registry of openshift
+This plugin will show you all ImageStreams in an Openshift cluster

 ## Getting started